roberthobblebottom/aiap19-Ng-Guangren-Ryan-680H/README.md

 TODO

 g)
 Both tasks uses RandomForests from sklearn:
-RandomForestClassifier
-RandomForestRegressor
+RandomForestClassifier for Plant_Type_Stage task and RandomForestRegressor for Temperature task

 Rationale:
-High acurracy
+High accuracy
-robust to outliers and noise (but I will still remove the outliers as found in the eda. probably has little effect including the outliers remover in the pipeline) handles combination of numerical and categorial. non parametic nture where it does not assume things about the distribution or correlations between x and y. but SimpleImputer requires all to be numerical so less likely to overfit than gradientboosting models and some linear regression models.
+robust to outliers and noise (but I will still remove the outliers as found in the eda. probably has little effect including the outliers remover in the pipeline, likely more useful for gradientboosting models) handles combination of numerical and categorial. non parametic nture where it does not assume things about the distribution or correlations between x and y. but SimpleImputer requires all to be numerical so TODO less likely to overfit than gradientboosting models and some linear regression models.

 but the downside probabilty less accurate than gradientboosting models

 h) Rational for metrics used:
 Regression Task:
         Mean Absolute Error: Rombust to outliers,Interpretability
         Root Mean Squared Error: More interpretable than mean squared error, Less sensitive to large errors